If you’re a working professional, you’ll invariably have to ask for leave few times a year.

 Recommended posts on related topic:

-Format for a leave application
+Format of a leave application

 Here is a format of leave letter, with each major component followed by explanation through ‘comments’: